pietrobondioli/algorithms/README.md

 4. **Searching in Computer Science Algorithms:** Binary search is used in a wide range of computer science algorithms, such as in binary search trees (BSTs) for efficient data storage and retrieval, and in certain algorithms for finding the median or dividing data efficiently.

-5. **Time Complexity Analysis in Algorithms:** When analyzing the time complexity of an algorithm, binary search is often used in theoretical discussions as an example of an algorithm with a logarithmic time complexity.
+5. **Time Complexity Analysis in Algorithms:** When analyzing the time complexity of an algorithm, binary search is often used in theoretical discussions as an example of an algorithm with logarithmic time complexity.
 It's a good example for teaching the concept of divide and conquer strategies.

 #### Implementation